shsagir/play-area-sync/docs/app-design.md

 ### GZIP compression with Apache

 GZIP provides lossless compression for text files such as HTML, CSS or JS.
 It's implemented on the web server — Apache in our case otherwise nginx — as a module.
-You can [enable and configure](quirks#toc-php-compression) it in your `.htaccess` file.
+You can [enable and configure](quirks#toc-php-compression) it in your `.htaccess` file (see also our [htaccess article](/htaccess)).

 It works like this: after all the HTML is rendered on the server side it gets compressed and send to the browser in such a minified format.
 The browser then has to decompress everything on the fly.